canro91/canro91.github.io/_posts/2022-12-09-RenameProjectsVisualStudio.md

 ---
 layout: post
 title: "TIL: How to rename Visual Studio projects and folders with Git"
-tags: todayilearned visualstudio productivity showdev
+tags: todayilearned visualstudio productivity showdev git
 cover: Cover.png
 cover-alt: "How to rename Visual Studio projects and folders with Git"
 ---